McIntosh Apple Pie Filling Recipe

 The trick is to make the pie with the Perfect Pie Crust recipe.
 The buttery crust pairs perfectly with the sweet, cinnamon-sugar coated apples.

 Another important part is using McIntosh apples.
-While you can use pretty much any reasonably sweet, tender red apple, my mom says McIntosh is the best.
-Whatever you do, don’t use a nasty green apple like Granny Smith.
-Whoever decided those were pie apples is insane.
+While you can probably use pretty much any reasonably sweet, tender red apple, my mom says McIntosh is the best.
+And why mess with perfection?

 - 6 cups peeled and sliced McIntosh apples